carmenbianca/report-liferay/report.md

 - Chapter \ref{execution-of-research}: \nameref{execution-of-research} ---
   Details the results and conclusions of the research.

-- Chapter \ref{project-activities}: \nameref{project-activities} --- Details the
-  phases and anticipated activities of the project.

 - Chapter \ref{requirements}: \nameref{requirements} --- Provides a requirement
   analysis for the to-be-delivered product.